anajankovic/personservicekubernetes/README.md

 This sample application was created to give you a running end to end sample application implemented in Java / Spring Boot running on Kyma.
 In the end state it should make all the features Kyma delivers visible to you as developers.
 Also it should help you to get started and implement your own scenarios on Kyma.

 > **NOTE:** This showcase is not meant to be Best Practice / Production ready code.
 Instead it is often kept simple with manual steps to make clear what actually happens.
-If you have issues/remarks while using it, please feel free to feedback.
+If you have issues / remarks while using it, please feel free to provide a feedback.

 ## Prerequisites

-This application runs on [Kyma](https://kyma-project.io) therefor to try out this example on your local machine you need to [install Kyma](https://kyma-project.io/docs/latest/root/kyma#getting-started-local-kyma-installation) first, or have access to Kyma cluster.
+This application runs on [Kyma](https://kyma-project.io) therefore to try out this example on your local machine you need to [install Kyma](https://kyma-project.io/docs/latest/root/kyma#getting-started-local-kyma-installation) first, or have access to Kyma cluster.

 ## Deploy the application